sonic-net/SONiC/doc/mgmt/Management Framework.md

 ###### 3.2.2.4.2 Translib linking

 REST server will statically link with Translib.
-For each REST request, the srever invokes Translib API which then invokes appropriate App module to process the request.
+For each REST request, the server invokes Translib API which then invokes appropriate App module to process the request.
 Below is the mapping of HTTP operations to Translib APIs: